cwzhou/itrSurv/README.md

 devtools::install_github("cwzhou/itrSurv")
 ```

-Currently, itrSurv is only applicable to competing risks with a priority cause of interest (as of May 2024), and recurrent events (on-going, as of July 2024).
+Currently, itrSurv is only applicable to competing risks with a priority cause of interest (as of April 2024), and recurrent events (on-going, as of June 2024).

 ### Useful Code

-- **Simulation Studies**: R code for simulation studies is located in `cwzhou/Analyses/Simulations/Paper1_CR`.
+- **Simulation Studies**: R code for simulation studies is located at `https://github.com/cwzhou/Analyses/tree/main/Simulations/Paper1_CR`.
-- **University Cohort Application**: R code for applying the methodology to the university cohort can be found in `cwzhou/Analyses/RDA/Paper1_CR`.
+- **University Cohort Application**: R code for applying the methodology to the university cohort can be found at `https://github.com/cwzhou/Analyses/tree/main/RDA/Paper1_CR`.

 ***

 ### Updates

 - **CURRENTLY**: On-going updates for developing RCIF and the itrSurv estimator for RE setting.
-- **July 2024**: Now incorporating a second endpoint, recurrent event.
+- **June 2024**: Now incorporating a second endpoint, recurrent event.
 NOTE: data must be properly inputted before running itrSurv function!!
 Please read the documentation!!
 - **1/17/24**:

 To install in cluster (linux):